-FASB Statement No. 19, Financial Accounting and Reporting by Oil and Gas Producing Companies- On April 4, 2005, the FASB issued FASB Staff Position No. FAS 19-1 ("FSP FAS 19-1"), which addressed a discussion that was ongoing within the oil industry regarding capitalization of costs of drilling exploratory wells.
+FASB Statement No. 19, Financial Accounting and Reporting by Oil and Gas Producing Companies-On April 4, 2005, the FASB issued FASB Staff Position No. FAS 19-1 ("FSP FAS 19-1"), which addressed a discussion that was ongoing within the oil industry regarding capitalization of costs of drilling exploratory wells.
 Paragraph 19 of FASB Statement No. 19, Financial Accounting and Reporting by Oil and Gas Producing Companies ("FASB No. 19"), requires costs of drilling exploratory wells to be capitalized pending determination of whether the well has found proved reserves.
 If the well has found proved reserves, the capitalized costs become part of the entity's wells, equipment, and facilities.
 If, however, the well has not found proved reserves, the capitalized costs of drilling the well are expensed.
-Questions arose about the application of exploratory well costs if reserves cannot be classified as proved within one year following the completion of drilling, other than when additional exploration wells are necessary to justify major capital expenditures and those wells are underway or firmly planned for the near future.
+Questions arose about the application of this guidance due to changes in oil and gas exploration processes and lifecycles.
+The issue was whether there are circumstances that would permit the continued capitalization of exploratory well costs if reserves cannot be classified as proved within one year following the completion of drilling, other than when additional exploration wells are necessary to justify major capital expenditures and those wells are underway or firmly planned for the near future.
 FSP FAS 19-1 amends FASB No. 19 to allow for the continued capitalization of suspended well costs when the well has found a sufficient quantity of reserves to justify its completion as a producing well and the enterprise is making sufficient progress assessing the reserves and the economic and operating viability of the plan.
 The issuance of this amendment did not result in an adjustment to the Company suspended well costs.

-The Company had \$6.5 million of suspended well costs associated with exploration wells at the Avouma discovery (\$3.9 million) and the Ebouri discovery (\$2.6 million) in Gabon at June 30, 2006 being carried as work in progress.
+The Company had \$6.5 million of suspended well costs associated with exploration wells at the Avouma discovery (\$3.9 million) and the Ebouri discovery (\$2.6 million) in Gabon at September 30, 2006 being carried as work in progress.
 In February 2005, the Company received approval to declare the Avouma reserves commercial from the Gabon government and in April 2005 the Gabon government approved a joint development plan for the Avouma discovery, and assigned a twenty year development area.
-Construction of the platform facilities to develop the Avouma discovery is ongoing with first production anticipated by year end 2006.
+Construction of the platform facilities to develop the Avouma discovery was completed in May 2006, and the platform was installed in Gabon in August 2006.
+The Company is currently drilling the two development wells for the field and anticipates first production late in the fourth quarter or early in 2007.

 For the Ebouri discovery, the Company acquired new seismic over the discovery in January 2005 and completed processing of the seismic in December 2005.
 Based on the results of the seismic, the Company sought and received government approval of commerciality of the discovery in February 2006.
-In June 2006, the Company applied for and received approval for a twenty year exploitation license encompassing the field.
-The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
-The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project on production by the end of 2007.
+In September 2006, the Company received approval of the development plan for the Ebouri discovery.
+The Company began preliminary engineering for the development plan in September of 2006, and depending on rig availability, anticipates having the project online by the end of 2007.